open-rhoads/cplusplus/CISC187/Activity-10-1.md

 }
 ```
 ## Number 3 - Big O Efficiency Comparison of BFS & DFS
 Both algorithms process each Vertex(V) and Edge(E) once.
 Therefore, their time complexity is O(V+E).
-Both algorithms must store each Vertex(V) in a queue or stack/ Therefore, therir space requirement is O(V).
+Both algorithms must store each Vertex(V) in a queue or stack.
+Therefore, their space requirement is O(V).